+In May 2011, we entered into an Exclusive License Agreement (the "EPD License Agreement") and a License Agreement (the "Nano Display License Agreement") with AU Optronics Corp. ("AUO") (together the "AUO License Agreements").
 On January 28, 2013, we terminated the AUO License Agreements due to numerous alleged material and continual breaches of the agreements by AUO.
-On January 28, 2013, we also filed a lawsuit in the United States Federal District Court for the Northern District of California against AUO and E Ink Corporation in connection with the AUO License Agreements, alleging breach of contract and other charges, and we are seeking compensatory, punitive, and treble damages (the "AUO/E Ink Lawsuit").
-For more details on the AUO/E Ink Lawsuit, please see Note 10, "Contingences" herein.
+On January 28, 2013, we also filed a lawsuit in the United States District Court for the Northern District of California against AUO and E Ink Corporation ("E Ink") in connection with the AUO License Agreements, alleging breach of contract and other charges, and we are seeking compensatory, punitive, and treble damages (the "AUO/E Ink Lawsuit").
+In June of 2013, CopyTele and AUO agreed to arbitrate CopyTele's charges, which we believe should result in a faster and more efficient adjudication.
+The Court also ordered E Ink to participate in the arbitration, for purposes of discovery.
+For more details on the AUO/E Ink Lawsuit, please see Note 9, "Contingences" herein.
 We can give no assurance as to the outcome of this litigation.